 28 Fun Things To Do in Minnesota This Spring

-This is also a great time to start thinking about your own gardening.
-Do a walk-through of your yard and start cleaning up debris from the snow?
-Start planning your how your own garden will looks this year.
+This is also a great time to think about your own gardening.
+Do a walk-through of your yard and start cleaning up debris from the winter.
+Start planning how your own garden will look this year.

-Visit a few flower shows this year.
-The Landscape Arboretum and the Como Zoo in St Paul both put on spectacular displays.
-If you have a green thumb, the show’s will provide you with tons of inspiration for your own back yard.
+If you have a green thumb, the shows will provide you with tons of inspiration for your own backyard.
 Or if you have a black thumb, it gives you some great ideas of what to tell your gardener to plant!